minetest/minetest/doc/lua_api.md

 with an average value of 0.0, so `scale` and `offset` are then used to multiply and offset the noise variation.

-The final perlin noise variation is created as follows:
+The final fractal value noise variation is created as follows:

 noise = offset + scale * (octave1 +
                           octave2 * persistence +